-Our gathering lasts a little over an hour, in which we follow an Anglican liturgy of prayer, scripture reading, confession, short sermon and weekly Eucharist (communion) from the ACNA Book of Common Prayer.
+Our gathering lasts a little over an hour, in which we follow an Anglican liturgy of prayer, scripture reading, confession, short sermon and weekly Eucharist (communion) from the ACNA Book of Common Prayer (Renewed Ancient Text).

-On a normal Sunday, we have a simple, intimate gathering - including many children, who we encourage to participate in as much of the service as they can.
+On a normal Sunday, we have a simple, intimate gathering that includes times of song and silent and corporate prayer.
+Our gatherings include many children, whom we encourage to participate in as much of the service as they can.

 609 W 20th Street